Djordje Stanojević: Biography

+Power plant research

-For several years, he worked on studying the possibilities of building power plants in Serbia, and especially the possibilities of using watercourses for that purpose, he studied the hydropower potentials of rivers in Serbia.
-He is credited with the construction of the first hydroelectric power plants in Serbia: Užice on Đetinja, Vučje on Vučjanka, Niš on Nišava, Veliko Gradiste on Pek, Vlasotince on Vlasina, Ivanjica on Moravica, Raška on Ibar, Zaječar on Timok and so on.
-In early October 1893, Stanojević also constructed the first Belgrade hydrothermal power plant using Tesla's polyphase system in the district of Dorcol, and he became the first person to send audio (wireless telephony) by means of electromagnetic waves (radio demonstration) in 1908 in Belgrade.
+For several years, Stanojević worked on studying the possibilities of building power plants in Serbia, and especially the possibilities of using watercourses for that purpose, by researching the hydropower potentials of rivers in Serbia.
+He is credited with the construction of the first hydroelectric power plants in Serbia: Užice on Đetinja (opened in 1900), Vučje on Vučjanka (opened in 1903), Niš on Nišava, Veliko Gradište on Pek, Vlasotince on Vlasina, Ivanjica on Moravica, Raška on Ibar, Zaječar on Timok and so on.
+In early October 1893, Stanojević also constructed the first Belgrade hydrothermal power plant using Tesla's polyphase system in the district of Dorćol, and he became the first person to send audio (wireless telephony) by means of electromagnetic waves (radio demonstration) in 1908 in Belgrade.

 In his lectures at the old Institute of Physics at the Visoka škola, in June 1901, Stanojević concluded that ...
 The waterfall that has the most power in itself is without a doubt the waterfall of Vučjanski Potok near the village of Vučja, about 17 kilometres away from Leskovac.
 At that place, the waterfalls in several jumps, which are not far from each other and bear various names such as Dev Kazan, Djokin Vir, etc., from a height of more than 100 meters.
 The amount of water in small water is about half a cubic meter, and the power that this waterfall can give will take out about 500 steam horses.
 At the request of several respectable citizens of Leskovac, I studied the issue of bringing that force to Leskovac and found that it could be done in a relatively easy way.
 For the first plant, 500 steam horses would be taken, divided into two turbines and a dynamo machine of 150 horses each.
 That way, if necessary, only one turbine would work, or both, and in some cases, they would serve as a reserve for each other.

 Stanojević was a proponent of universal education and critical of the Central Powers for targeting institutions of higher learning.
 His range of interests was wide, according to the books he wrote.

-Đorđe M. Stanojević died on 24 December 1921 in Paris.
+Stanojević died on 24 December 1921 in Paris.

 Legacy

 There is Đorđe Stanojević Square in his native Negotin, and there is a Đorđe Stanojević Street (Ulica) in New Belgrade since 2005.

 There is a memorial room of Stanojević in the building of Elektrodistribucija in Negotin since 1992, and a monument.
+Stanojević's bust in Belgrade was unveiled in 1993.

-On the occasion of its day of founding, 6 October 1893, the Electric Power Industry of Serbia awards the "Djordje Stanojević" award for its contribution to the development of the Serbian electric power industry.
+On the occasion of its day of founding, 6 October 1893, the Electric Power Industry of Serbia gives Djordje Stanojević Award for contributions to the development of the Serbian electric power industry.